rcy1314/some-stars/README.md

 *   [dmarx/video-killed-the-radio-star](https://github.com/dmarx/video-killed-the-radio-star) - Notebook and tools for end-to-end automation of music video production with generative AI

-*   [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
-The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.

 *   [Sahilvohra58/ai-subtitle-video-editor](https://github.com/Sahilvohra58/ai-subtitle-video-editor) - A complete microservice that takes a video from the user, generates its subtitles, asks the user to edit them and reproduces the video with those subtitles as the part of the video.

 *   [Baiyuetribe/paper2gui](https://github.com/Baiyuetribe/paper2gui) - Convert AI papers to GUI，Make it easy and convenient for everyone to use artificial intelligence technology。让每个人都简单方便的使用前沿人工智能技术